Character class (Dungeons & Dragons): D&D 4th edition

-Power sources

 Different classes draw on different power sources for their abilities.
 The power sources used by the Player's Handbook classes are arcane, divine, and martial.
 Arcane classes gain magical energy from the cosmos, divine classes receive their power from the gods, and martial classes draw power from training and willpower.
 The Player's Handbook 2 introduces the primal power source, which draws power from the spirits of the natural world and features transformation as a theme.
 Dragon No. 379 included the Assassin class, introducing the shadow power source.
 The Player's Handbook 3 introduced the psionic power source, which draws power from the mind.
 Player's Option: Heroes of the Elemental Chaos introduced builds that use the elemental power source.

-Character roles

-Characters of a given class are said to fill a particular role in the party, especially in combat.
+Characters of a given class are said to fill a particular character role in the party, especially in combat.
 Leaders are focused on buffing and healing allies.
 Controllers focus on affecting multiple targets at once, either damaging or debuffing them, or altering the battlefield's terrain.
 Defenders focus on blocking attacking enemies or drawing their attacks to themselves and are typically focused on melee combat.
 Strikers are focused on mobility, dealing heavy damage to single targets and avoiding attacks.
+A character may fill secondary roles depending primarily on their choice of powers; for example, a Fighter may have Controller as a secondary role by choosing powers that subject enemies to forced movement.
 While some Leader and Striker classes and builds are focused towards either melee or ranged combat, the roles as a whole are not.